MotokiShiga/sparse-additive-cde/README.md

 This repository provides MATLAB codes of our proposed conditional density estimation [1].

-You can run a demo by:
+You can run a demo script:

     dataset = 1  %option: three synthetic datasets demo_SACDE(dataset)